CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 2. [Training](#training)
 3. [Sampling and model evaluation](#sampling-and-model-evaluation)

-## Dataset preprocessing
+## Dataset Preprocessing

 This examples builds on the [E-FWI dataset](https://smileunc.github.io/projects/efwi/datasets), initially published as [E-FWI: Multi-parameter Benchmark Datasets for Elastic Full Waveform Inversion of Geophysical Properties](https://arxiv.org/abs/2306.12386).
-We complement the original dataset by providing a data generation pipeline to: (1) expand the dataset to the case of variable density $\rho(r)$, and (2) generate particle-velocity observations from veloicty models in a consistent manner.
+We complement the original dataset by providing a data generation pipeline to:

+(1) expand the dataset to the case of variable density $\rho(r)$ (2) generate particle-velocity observations from veloicty models in a consistent manner

 > **⚠️  Warning:** The E-FWI dataset is distributed under a non-commercial license [CC
 > BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-### Step 1: Download and reorganize the E-FWI dataset
+### Step 1: Download and Reorganize the E-FWI Dataset

-The first step is to download the E-FWI dataset.
-In addition, since the E-FWI dataset is composed of multiple sub-datasets (CFB, CFA, FVB, etc.), we provide utility functions to merge them into a single dataset and reorganize the data into a more convenient format.
+Download the E-FWI dataset.
+Because the E-FWI dataset is composed of multiple sub-datasets (CFB, CFA, FVB), we provide utility functions to merge them into a single dataset and reorganize the data into a more convenient format.

 To pre-process the entire dataset, navigate to the `./data` directory and run:

 ```bash
 python download_data.py --download --reorganize --clean --shuffle --name all